osohq/oso/docs/content/any/getting-started/_index.md

-To use Oso for authorization in an existing application, check out our [Add Oso to Your App guide](application), where you'll be introduced to enforcing authorization, setting up role based authorization, writing rules, and filtering data by authorization.
+To use Oso for authorization in an existing application, check out our [Add Oso to Your App guide](application), where you'll be introduced to enforcing authorization, setting up role-based authorization, writing rules, and filtering data by authorization.

 For more on the design principles behind Oso and why it makes